Setema bicolor

-Manulea bicolor, the bicolored moth or yellow-edged footman, is a moth of the family Erebidae.
+Setema bicolor, commonly known as the bicolored moth and yellow-edged footman, is a species of moth in the family Erebidae.
 It is found in boreal North America, from Labrador and Massachusetts to Yukon and British Columbia.
 In the Rocky Mountains, it ranges south to southern Colorado.

 The length of the forewings is 13–17 mm.
 Adult males are on wing from July to August.
 Females are brachypterous.